Tokyo Stroll cover

 NOTE:

 The Mansei building closed at the end of March 2024.
-Mansei company will opened a new restaurant in the Akiba Place building on March 25, 2024.
+Mansei company has opened a new restaurant called Niku no Mansei Akiba Place Branch, see entry below

 Thanks go to Ono Masahiro for alerting me to this.